Support for

 Supporting attendance at National Conferences

-As part of our commitment to ensuring that Aboriginal and Torres Strait Islander doctors are nurtured and grown, JCTS were proud to support 18 Indigenous GP Registrars to attend PRIDoC in 2024, through its scholarship opportunity.
+As part of our commitment to ensuring that Aboriginal and Torres Strait Islander doctors are nurtured and grown, JCTS was proud to support 18 Indigenous GP Registrars to attend PRIDoC in 2024, through the JCTS scholarship opportunity.

 Hosted by the Australian Indigenous Doctors’ Association (AIDA), PRIDoC brings together the foremost Indigenous doctors’ member organisations from across the Pacific.